teverse/teverse/TEVERSE-CONTRIB.md

 # Policies and Licensing

 Contributions to Teverse must follow our [licensing](https://github.com/teverse/teverse/blob/master/LICENSE) and [coding standards](https://github.com/teverse/teverse/blob/master/TEVERSE-STYLE.md).
-In accordance, all work that has been used from othr sources must include a credit line to their respective authors.
-If you pass copied code as your own with unethical intent, we'll deny your pull request and block your acces to the repository.
+In accordance, all work that has been used from other sources must include a credit line to their respective authors.
+If you pass copied code as your own with unethical intent, we'll deny your pull request and block your access to the repository.
 We take this seriously.